socrata-platform/geospace/README.md

 ## Optimizations

+The partitioning scheme will not work well for polar regions, because the size of each partition will get skinnier and skinnier as one heads towards the poles.

 Shapefile ingest can be made streaming; right now it loads all features into the heap.
 This is a lot of work however;

 1. Convert shapefile validation to work off of a FeatureCollection (disk based) rather than a `Traversable[Feature]`.